The UK Accountants AI Visibility Leaderboard

 Is this a paid ranking? ▼

-No. The leaderboard ranking is generated by what ChatGPT actually says in response to buyer-intent prompts.
+No. The ranking comes from what ChatGPT actually says in response to buyer-intent prompts.
 Firms cannot pay to appear higher.
-Rafiki publishes the methodology, the prompts, and the raw appearance data so anyone can audit the result.
+We publish the methodology, the prompts, and the raw appearance data so anyone can audit the result.